hynek/svcs/docs/glossary.md

     ```

     Why do we say IoC and not just dependency injection?
-    Inversion of Control is a broader term that applies to any situation where we "invert" the flow of control so that lower-level code (frameworks, data access layers, et cetera) invoke our higher-level code: the business logic we care about.
+    Inversion of Control is a broader term that applies to any situation where we "invert" the flow of control so that lower-level code (frameworks, data access layers, and so on) invoke our higher-level code: the business logic we care about.

     ::: {seealso}